 Lack of sleep affects your productivity and the quality of work you deliver.
-As such, it is important to get at least 7 hours of sleep each night as this could also help boost your immune system and keep your health in check.
+As such, it is important to get at least 7 hours of sleep each night, as this could also help boost your immune system and keep your health in check.

 Stay away from fake news.

 Watching the news and reading social media posts may drain your energy at a certain point.
 It is vital to remain informed rather than stay ignorant of what’s happening around you.
-However, it is equally important to make sure that you obtain information only from reliable sources such as the World Health Organization (WHO) or the Centers for Disease Control and Prevention (CDC).
+However, it is equally important to make sure that you obtain information only from reliable sources, such as the World Health Organization (WHO) or the Centers for Disease Control and Prevention (CDC).
 Not everyone you see on social media is qualified to provide medical advice, so it is always most ideal to hear directly from the experts.

-Delegate routinary tasks.
+Delegate routinely tasks.

 The virus is an unseen enemy that can hit anyone by surprise without any exceptions, but if we’re sure of one thing, it’s that people with low immune systems are an easy target for the novel coronavirus.
-This is why it’s practical to seek assistance these days from a personal assistant or a virtual assistant, who could help ease your workload and take some weight off of your shoulders so you can have less stress and more rest.
+This is why it’s practical to seek assistance these days from a personal assistant or a virtual assistant, who could help ease your workload and take some weight off of your shoulders, so you can have less stress and more rest.

 Onboarding people with the relevant skills and experience in technology can be of huge help as they could assist you with various tasks such as organizing your schedule and your files from a remote set-up.
 Instead of stressing yourself out with a mountain-load of responsibilities such as homeschooling your kids, planning and cooking healthy meals, and disinfecting your house and grocery items all at the same time, hiring virtual assistants to help you out with trivial tasks can help you focus on the things that matter most.